Security Engines - Click-Time Protection

 To configure Click-Time Protection engine:

-1. Navigate to Configuration > Security Engines.
+1. Navigate to Security Settings > Security Engines.

-4. Under Workflow, select the required option to handle the malicious websites.
+3. In the Click on links to malicious websites section, select the required option to handle the malicious websites.

 • Prevent access to the malicious URL.
 User has option to proceed.